-Jurisdictions which don't recognise certain GHS hazards may have those hazards automatically excluded from the SDS displayed in their jurisdiction.
+Jurisdictions which don't recognise certain GHS hazards will have those hazards automatically noted as excluded from the SDS when displayed in any jurisdiction.

 Each single reference hazard (of any flavour) may have up to two pictograms for the GHS hazard plus up to another two pictograms for its associated DG class - plus any number of GHS reference precautions.